“Work is about daily meaning as well as daily bread.”—Studs Terkel

 - DHHS Employment Policy: AMHS Practice Guidelines (Word* | PDF*)

-These guidelines explain how the DHHS Employment Policy for Individuals Served, (Policy #DHHS-CS-01-10 approved November 15, 2010) impact the practice of the Office of SAMHS Mental Health and its contracted agencies.
+These guidelines explain how the DHHS Employment Policy for Individuals Served, (Policy #DHHS-CS-01-10 approved November 15, 2010) impact the practice of the Office of Substance Abuse and Mental Health Services (SAMHS) and its contracted agencies.

 The www.employmentforme.org website, a joint effort of the Maine Dept. of Health and Human Services and the Maine Dept. of Labor, is a comprehensive resource for job seekers/workers with disabilities, employers and service providers.
 Click on the above link to get information on wide-ranging topics such as training and apprenticeship opportunities, the Americans with Disabilities Act (ADA), Post-Secondary Education, Labor Market Information and more...